oliyh/martian/README.md

 - Explore an API from your REPL
 - Extensible via interceptor pattern - inject your own interceptors anywhere in the chain
 - Negotiates the most efficient content-type and handles serialisation and deserialisation including `transit`, `edn` and `json`
+- Easy to add support for any other content-type
 - Support for integration testing without requiring external HTTP stubs
 - Routes are named as idiomatic kebab-case keywords of the `operationId` of the endpoint in the Swagger definition
 - Parameters are aliased to kebab-case keywords so that your code remains idiomatic, neat and clean